mk-fg/fgtk/README.rst

 client/server need to use same -s/--auth-secret to create/validate MACs in each packet.

-Note that all that --auth-secret is used for is literally handing-out sequential numbers, and isn't expected to be strong protection against anything, unlike ssh auth that should come after that.
+Note that all --auth-secret is used for is literally handing-out sequential numbers, and isn't expected to be strong protection against anything, unlike ssh auth that should come after that.

 wg-mux-\*
 '''''''''